bmcclannahan/NLP-Sentiment/README.md

 </ul>

-Next, we briefly explain these three models and their training and evalaution details.
+Next, we briefly explain these three models and their training and evaluation details.

 **1) Recurrent Neural Network (RNN) Based (aka The Baseline)**